mendix/docs/content/developerportal/deploy/sap-cloud-platform.md

 ## 7 Environment Details{#EnvironmentDetails}

-The environment details page contains three tabs: General and Model Options.
+The environment details page contains three tabs: General, Model Options, and Services.
 Open the environment details by clicking **Details** on an environment on the Environments page of the Development Portal.
 You will also be taken to this page when you successfully deploy or transport your app.

 ![](attachments/sap-cloud-platform/environment-details.png)